 - practomime: performance in a cultural zone regulated for play, including most notably games and stories.

-- ruleset: constraints placed upon a specific instance of practomime as a specific expression of the authority vested in the particular cultural zone in which the practomime occurs.
+- ruleset: the constraints placed upon a specific instance of practomime as a specific expression of the authority vested in the particular cultural zone in which the practomime occurs that create the possibility-space of the practomime and so enable the performance

 - mimesis (μίμησις): performance as another subject.